 As well as HIV/AIDS, BSDA is working in the area of substance abuse, where there is a growing epidemic which presents a major challenge in terms of mental health, HIV transmission and other related social problems.

-The project arm is to coverage fully achieved and maintained in Kampong Cham sites of high quality comprehensive care, treatment and support services for People Living with HIV and Orphan Vulnerable Children, to improve and integrate the HIV-related services for health, social welfare and impact mitigation with existing home & community-based care services and increase access to services, HIV knowledge & related behavior change among community member by reducing discrimination and stigma.
+The project aim is to achieve full coverage and maintenance in Kampong Cham sites of high quality comprehensive care, treatment, and support services for People Living with HIV/AIDS (PLHIV) and Orphan Vulnerable Children (OVC), in order to improve and integrate the HIV-related services for health, social welfare and impact mitigation with existing home & community-based care services and increase access to services, HIV knowledge and related behavior change among community member by reducing discrimination and stigma.

-- Increase access to medication to reduce the the disease impact.
+- Increase access to medication to reduce the the disease’s impact.

 - Improve health and living quality.

-- Provide education about HIV, family planning, nutrition.
+- Provide education about HIV, family planning, and nutrition.

 - Reduce community stigma.